4+1 Program With the University of Pennsylvania

-In this exciting new program, you will study for four years at Haverford, then one year at Penn.
-You receive a Bachelor's of Science from Haverford and a Master's in Engineering from Penn.
+Study for four years at Haverford, then one year at Penn, and receive a Bachelor's of Science or Bachelor's of Arts* from Haverford and a Master's in Engineering from Penn.
 Haverford is the first liberal arts college in the world to enter into such an agreement with an Ivy League engineering program.

 During your four years at Haverford, you will take between zero and four undergraduate engineering courses (depending on your field of interest) through our course exchange agreements with Penn and Swarthmore.
 Typically, you will start taking these during your sophomore year, but it is essential to begin taking appropriate science and math courses at Haverford in the first semester of your freshman year.
 Please consult with the Haverford faculty contact for the Master’s degree(s) that interest you most (see below).